 A critical component of these fellowships is skills development.
 Applicants must have a clear rationale for the skills they wish to develop and a preliminary plan for how they will achieve this.
-Applicants may wish to refer to the Example Skills Development Training Plan for an idea of the types of skills development activities that may be suitable.

 Please see the MRC’s guidance on skills needed to win support for further information.